cameronDz/cameronDz.github.io/README.md

 #### Task/Wish List for next commits into master branch

 - [ ] Issue with resizing on span.meter class for CSS. (cannot replicate)
-- [ ] Move resume to S3 or Drive instead of in project

 ## Change Log

+###### 22 March 2020
+Reorganize index page to show projects grouped under application Add new images for icons/logos
+Move resumes to Drive and remove from project

 ###### 21 March 2020
 - Removed 3rd party vendor files and use CDNs instead